Al-Futtaim Group: Businesses

 Al Futtaim Motors: Established by the group in 1955, it is the exclusive distributor of Toyota, Lexus, Hino trucks and Toyota Material Handling equipment in the UAE.

-Robinsons & Co.: In April 2008, the Al-Futtaim Group bought 88% of the shares of Robinsons & Co. at S$7.20 per share.
+In April 2008, the Al-Futtaim Group bought 88% of the shares of Robinsons & Co. at S$7.20 per share.

-IKEA: The group holds the franchise rights to operate IKEA stores in UAE, Qatar, Egypt and Oman.
+The group holds the franchise rights to operate IKEA stores in UAE, Qatar, Egypt and Oman.
 It operates four IKEA stores in UAE, Qatar and Egypt.

 Ace Hardware: First opened in Dubai in 1991 by the group, Ace now trades in six locations in the United Arab Emirates including Dubai, Abu Dhabi, Ras Al Khaimah, and Al Ain.
 Each of the six stores are also certified as ‘Ace Helpful’ in keeping with global Ace standards.

 Plug Ins: Consumer electronics store in the UAE.

-Orient: Founded by Al-Futtaim in 1982, Orient is the largest insurance company in the United Arab Emirates by financial capital, with up to 500 million AED (approx. 136.1 million USD).
+Founded by Al-Futtaim in 1982, Orient is the largest insurance company in the United Arab Emirates by financial capital, with up to 500 million AED (approx. 136.1 million USD).
 Headquartered in Dubai, it works with major clients in Abu Dhabi, Dubai, Sharjah, and Ras Al Khaimah, as well as Oman and Bahrain.